 Meanwhile, here are a few of the perky and funky looking restaurants nearby to the Hauz Khas village entrance, that you could also try.

 In hindsight, we did not try out any of the pubs, as my kiddo had also tagged along.
 So, took a stroll in the village and headed to the Hauz Khas fort complex comprising of the erstwhile madrassas, water tank, and Feroze Shah’s Tomb.

 A tour of the Hauz Khas fort complex

-The ruins look a bit eerie as the sun goes down, but I saw that this did not dampen the spirit of the college-goers and lovebirds who flock this monument for their own valid reasons…
+The ruins look a bit eerie as the sun goes down.
+Yet, this didn’t deter or dampen the spirit of but I saw that this did not dampen the spirit of college-goers and lovebirds who flock this monument for their own valid reasons.

-The beautiful Hauz Khas or royal tank is a sight to behold with greenery all around it.
-As the water is laden with algae,it is green in colour, hence may not be portable any longer.
+As I mentioned before, the beautiful Hauz Khas or royal tank is a sight to behold with greenery all around it.
+And, the water too is green, owing to the algae growth in the Hauz Khas water tank, making it unfit to be portable any longer.

-The monument is being slowly eaten away by urban infestation as can be deduced by the pic below and this is the reason why the area is known as the Hauz Khas Urban village…
+The monument is being slowly eaten away by urban infestation as can be deduced by the pic below — also, a reason why the area is known as the Hauz Khas Urban village…

 Also one can see the prayer tombs in the lawn which is well maintained and offers some greenery to the eye.